slm-bj/english-corner/vincent_leo.md

 who was 7 years older than him, and had a eight-year-old son.
 Then he was refused with "No, nay, never".
 But as an artist, honest and sensitivity make him different.
-People perceive in him true humanity.
+People perceive in his true humanity.
 Although this gave him so much pains.

 A: So some say only people feeling pains write poets.
 OK the 2nd section: